AnubhabDebnath/Why_Jabong_Failed/README.md

 # <img src="https://media.tenor.com/O3SstB9FDl8AAAAd/groot-problems.gif" width="48" height="48"> **Problems Faced**

-The first and formost problem I faced was while researching for the project, I had to look for sources which are valid or sources which are trustable, since it had to done using the internet, I had be careful that the reasons listed are genuine and not made up by some article.
-I went through various trusted sources and gathered all the information needed for the analysis.
-Then I looked for different visualizations already available which would fit the project's needs.
+While working on the project, I encountered several challenges.
+The first and foremost problem I faced was finding valid and trustworthy sources on the internet.
+It was crucial to ensure that the reasons listed were genuine and not made up by some article.
+To address this, I went through various trusted sources and gathered all the information needed for the analysis.

+Another challenge was to find visualizations that would fit the project’s needs.
+I looked for different visualizations that were already available and selected those that best suited the project.

 # <img src="https://media.tenor.com/GTpcptu5S3YAAAAi/money-cash.gif" width="48" height="48"> **Revenue Model of Jabong**